Blazemeter/taurus/site/dat/docs/Gatling.md

 ## Load Configuration

- Taurus supports possibility to send values of execution options `concurrency`, `ramp-up` and `hold-for` to Gatling test script.
+ Taurus supports possibility to send values of execution options `concurrency`, `iterations`, `ramp-up` and `hold-for` to Gatling test script.
 Below you can see example of usage these parameters on the Gatling side:

 ```
  package mytest